sumedhravi/YOLOv3-GTSDB/README.md

 weights_4 = repo_folder + '/yolov3_custom_train_v2_best.weights'
 weights_43 = repo_folder + '/yolov3_custom_train_v1_best.weights'
 ```
+* Now all you have to do is run the notebook.

 ## Predictions
 To detect traffic signs in images execute this block of code.